nxp-mcuxpresso/mcuxsdk-middleware-executorch/docs/nxp/topics/example_applications.md

 # MCUXpresso SDK Example applications

 The MCUXpresso SDK provides a set of projects and example application with the eIQ ExecuTorch.
-For details, see [Table 1](example_applications.md#TABLE_LISTOFEXAMPLEAPP).

-The eIQ ExecuTorch library is provided with a set of example applications.
-For details, see [Table 1](example_applications.md#TABLE_LISTOFEXAMPLEAPP).
-The applications demonstrate the usage of the library in several use cases.
+These demonstrate the functionality of the ExecuTorch with the Neutron Backend, or enable to build the executorch library itself, if code changes or customization is needed.
+See table bellow:

 |Name| Description                                                                                                                                                                                                                                                                                                                                    |Availability|
 |----|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------|